$3.5 Million Seattlement

 How Do Trucking Companies Avoid Liability?

-• Denying the scope of employment: Sometimes, companies or insurers will argue that a driver was not acting within the scope of their employment at the time of an accident.
+• Denying the scope of employment: Sometimes, trucking companies or insurers will argue that a driver was not acting within the scope of their employment at the time of an accident.
 For example, if a truck driver caused an accident while running a personal errand, the trucking company may argue that the driver was not acting within the scope of their employment and therefore the company should not be held responsible.

 18-wheeler accident lawyer philadelphia